adjust/cordova_sdk/README.md

 ### <a id="iap-verification">In-App Purchase verification

-If you want to check the validity of In-App Purchases made in your app using Purchase Verification, adjust's server side receipt verification tool, then check out our Cordova purchase SDK and read more about it [here][cordova-purchase-sdk].
+If you want to verify your In-App Purchases, you can use adjust's Purchase Verification product, our server side receipt verification tool.
+Check out our Cordova purchase SDK and read more about it [here][cordova-purchase-sdk].

 ### <a id="callback-parameters">Callback parameters